For weekly meetings

 5-minute icebreaker games for team meetings

-Designed for the awkward first five minutes — before the agenda, before the retro board, before the workshop canvas, before the all-hands slides.
-A team meeting that opens with a five-minute game has more participation in the agenda items that follow.
+These are openers for the first five minutes of a recurring team meeting, before the agenda takes over.
+Pick one, share the room link in chat, and the team is warmed up before the first agenda item.
+A meeting that opens with a five-minute game gets more participation in the items that follow.

 Why five minutes changes the rest of the meeting

 The first person to speak in a meeting is more likely to keep speaking.
 If that person is always the same one, the meeting effectively has one voice.
-A short game forces every team member to take a turn early, and they're more likely to contribute later when the agenda gets to the harder topics.
+A short game gets every team member to take a turn early.
+They're more likely to weigh in later, once the agenda reaches the topics that actually need their input.

 Recommended games